-MOCPA conveniently offers transcripts to its members, which automatically lists all CPE taken with MOCPA.
+MOCPA conveniently offers transcripts to its members, which automatically list all CPE taken with MOCPA.
 (You may also add in CPE taken from other sources.)
 Click here to view your transcript.

 In January 2002, the American Institute of CPAs (AICPA) and the National Association of State Boards of Accountancy (NASBA) jointly announced a new Statement on Standards of Continuing Professional Education Programs (Standards) for CPE.
 It became the role of each state’s board of accountancy to decide whether to adopt these new Standards.

-Prominent changes in the new CPE Standards include:
+Prominent items to note in the CPE Standards include:

 - Half credit hours (25 minutes) may be counted after the first 50 minutes have been earned

 - 100 percent of CPE may be taken as self-study

 - Independent study under a CPE program sponsor qualifies for credit

 To read the full current CPE Standards, please click here.

 If you have questions regarding your CPA license or CPE requirements, please contact the Missouri State Board of Accountancy at (573) 751-0012.

 Effective June 30, 2005, auditors performing work under generally accepted government auditing standards (GAGAS) should complete every two years: